cloudposse/terraform-aws-vpc-peering-multi-account/README.md

 }
 ```

-The `arn:aws:iam::XXXXXXXX:role/cross-account-vpc-peering-test` requester IAM role should have the following Trust Policy:
+The `arn:aws:iam::XXXXXXXX:role/cross-account-vpc-peering-test` requester IAM Role should have the following Trust Policy:

 ```js
 {